A52 road: Boston – Mablethorpe

 The section between Boston and Skegness has had straighter sections since the late 1990s.
 Just before a bend to the right where it becomes Holland Lane then Main Road, it enters the district of East Lindsey.
 There are left turns for Friskney.
 It then passes through Friskney Tofts, where it passes the Barley Mow near Friskey Eaudyke then Wainfleet Tofts.
 It passes near to Wainfleet St Mary (near the home of Batemans Brewery) which is now bypassed, and meets the B1195, then crosses the Steeping River and over a level crossing.
 There is a left turn for Croft and it passes the Pine Trees Leisure Park.
-Entering Skegness as Wainfleet Road, it passes Skegness Retail Park with a Pizza Hut and Skegness Hospital.
+Entering Skegness as Wainfleet Road, it passes Skegness Retail Park with a McDonald’s and Skegness Hospital.
 It meets the B1451 roundabout in the centre of Skegness near a Morrisons (former Safeway) superstore and the railway station becoming Roman Bank.
-After the junction with the A158 (from Lincoln), it is no longer a trunk road, and passes the Total North End Service Station on the right.
+After the junction with the A158 (from Lincoln), it is no longer a trunk road, and passes the Asda Fuel Station on the right.

 North of Skegness, it meets Seathorne near the primary school, Garden City pub, Skegness Water Leisure Park, Butlins and Fantasy Island.
 It passes through Ingoldmells and the primary school as Skegness Road, heading slightly westwards through Hogsthorpe as South End then High Street.
 At Mumby, it meets the B1449 as Station Road and passes the St Thomas of Canterbury church and Red Lion, with a left turn for Cumberworth.
 Passing through Huttoft there is the primary school and the Axe and Cleaver Inn on Mumby Road and Sutton Road.
 Next is Sandilands and it reaches Sutton-on-Sea as Huttoft Road, passing the primary school and meets the A1111 at a roundabout, becoming Trusthorpe Road.
 At Trusthorpe as Sutton Road, it passes some radio masts.
 It reaches Mablethorpe as Seaholme Road and ends at the junction of Victoria Road and the High Street (A1104).

-According to the AA, Newcastle-under-Lyme to Derby takes 56 minutes, Derby to Boston takes 100 minutes, and Boston to Mablethorpe takes 62 minutes, taking three hours and thirty eight minutes to travel the whole distance.